RichardWatkins1/CV/README.md

 - Built a Serverless Node integration for sending JSON API complient emails.
 - Worked as part of a team to optimise an ecommerce platform by minimising database transactions and applying fragment caching using memcached on the clients front end.
 - Optimised an ecommerce platform test suite, reducing it's run time by 25% using rspec, capybara and various other testing frameworks.
-- Wrote platform api documentation for a 3rd party mobile application.
+- Wrote RESTful api documentation for a 3rd party mobile application.
 - Applied clean code practices and design patterns to develop readable, maintainable and scalable code for an enterprise level ecommerce platform.
 - Improved existing code using SOLID design principles.
 - Ensured quality with unit and integration tests and applying TDD.